 Even if a trustee appropriately documents a decision, that decision will be ineffective if it is not authorised under the trust deed, legislation or under common law.
 Legal advice should always be sought if you are not confident that the trust deed adequately provides a trustee with power to make a decision.

 A High Court case from earlier in the year highlighted the importance of trustees ensuring that their decisions are accurately documented and made in accordance with powers granted to the trustee under the trust deed.

 This case revolved around technical issues regarding the trust powers and trustee decisions.
 It arose years after the trustees had made and documented the relevant decision, at which point both trustees were deceased.
 In summary:

 Had the 1994 trustee resolution been determined to be ineffective, it would mean that the trust would not have had to repay the loan to the beneficiaries.
 In turn that the Estate Beneficiaries would share in a significantly reduced amount under the second beneficiaries’ will.
 This is obviously a significant financial consequence, that was likely unforeseen by the trustees at the time they made their resolution so many years before.

 If you are a trustee, you should ensure that you and your advisors are familiar with your trust deed and that any decisions made are appropriately documented.
 By the same token, advisors should always consider whether a trustee has appropriate power to enter into a proposed transaction.
 Just because there is no immediate risk of a trustee’s decision being challenged or reviewed does not mean it will not face tough scrutiny in the future.

 This article is intended to provide general information only, and should not be relied upon as legal advice.
 If you have concerns about any trusts matter you should obtain legal advice, having regard to your specific circumstances.

-Please contact Tom Wood or Nick Casey if you require any assistance with Trustee Resolutions or any other asset protection issues.
+Please contact Tom Wood if you require any assistance with Trustee Resolutions or any other asset protection issues.